shubh-ankar/Prototype-Noctua---F1-in-Schools/README.md

 # 🦉 Prototype Noctua

-Prototype Noctua is a miniature race car we designed from scratch as first-year mechanical engineering students.
+Prototype Noctua is a miniature F1 model car we designed from scratch as Grade 12 students for STEM Racing (Previously F1 in Schools).
 The goal?
 Build something fast, aerodynamic, lightweight — and learn as much as possible while doing it.

 Through design iterations, CFD analysis, and careful prototyping, we created a car that was not just regulation-compliant, but exceeded our expectations.
 This project helped us translate classroom theory into real engineering decisions.